jmagar/piper/ai_sdk_5_migration_analysis.md

 ## 11. Conclusion and Next Steps

-This document provides a comprehensive analysis of the Zola codebase in preparation for migration to AI SDK 5 Alpha.
+This document provides a comprehensive analysis of the Piper codebase in preparation for migration to AI SDK 5 Alpha.
 Key areas including message handling (client-side caching, server-side storage and APIs), agentic features, and tool definitions have been examined in detail.
 With the decision to skip data migration for existing messages, the focus shifts purely to implementing the new structures and functionalities.

 **Key Findings (Revised):**